 You can also network with other hair color specialists by joining a national association such as the Association of Cosmetology Salon Professionals.

-If you are renting a space in a salon as a hair color specialist, you will need to invest in quality equipment.
-Choosing the product range you use will be an important early decision, and should take into account product prices and any extras offered by the brand, such as training.
-You will also need mixing equipment, hairdryers, combs and brushes.
+If you are renting a space in a salon as a hair color specialist, then you will need to invest in quality equipment.
+Choosing the product range you use will be an important early decision, and you should consider product prices and any extras offered by the brand, such as training.
+You will also need mixing equipment, hairdryers, combs, and brushes.

 Skills & Attributes

-Color is light, and it follows scientific rules – a hair colorist must have an understanding of the chemistry of hair color products, and the physics of color itself, including the possibilities of mixing colors, and the constraints imposed by the rules of the color wheel.
-You will learn this kind of information on a cosmetology course.
+Color is light, and it follows scientific rules.
+A hair colorist must understand the chemistry of hair color products and the physics of color itself, including the possibilities of mixing colors and the constraints imposed by the rules of the color wheel.
+You will learn this kind of information in a cosmetology course.

 As well as making subtle color changes to a client’s hair, a great colorist also needs a creative eye for truly striking colors.
-You’ll also need to be able to visualize shades in conjunction with a client’s skin tone, eye color and look, to create a complimentary style.
-It’s a good idea to put together a portfolio that showcases the best of your work across a range of processes and styles.
+You’ll also need to be able to visualize shades in conjunction with a client’s skin tone, eye color, and look, to create a complimentary style.
+Curate an online portfolio showcasing your work across various processes and techniques to show off your skills.

-Coloring their hair is a big deal for clients – they have to trust you to make a major and sometimes permanent change to their look.
-A good colorist has great people skills, and is able to listen to clients and interpret their wants, even if they can’t really describe what they want very well!
-You’ll also be working with them to find a compromise if a color or technique can’t be done on their hair.
+Coloring their hair is a big deal for clients; they have to trust you to make a major and sometimes permanent change to their look.
+A good colorist has great people skills and is able to listen to clients and interpret their wants, even if they can’t really describe what they want very well!

 A hair colorist needs to be punctual and have good time-management skills.
-Hair coloring processes are a large time investment for a client, often involving in-depth consultations as well as the process itself, and they don’t want to be kept waiting more than is necessary.
+Hair coloring processes are a significant time investment for a client, often involving in-depth consultations and the process of coloring.
 You will need to estimate accurately how long a process will take, and stick to your time slots.